 Ascent of Ruadh Stac Mor

 Before setting out I had actually considered attempting the Fisherfield Six.
 I now realise that would have probably been impossible given the recent lack of hills in my life (see above).
-I decided instead to focus on my chosen Fisherfield ONE: Ruadh Stac Mor (aka Beinn Eighe), the highest of the Torridon Peaks.
+I decided instead to focus on my chosen Fisherfield ONE: Ruadh Stac Mor, considered “perhaps the remotest Munro in Britain”.
 This in itself was not trivial.